 The MOPHS also re-introduced oral rehydration therapy (ORT) corners within health facilities.
-ORT corners aim to provide on-site rehydration for sick children at the same time giving caregivers hands-on experience to learn how to correctly prepare ORS and administer it to their sick children.
+ORT corners aim to provide on-site rehydration for sick children and, at the same time, give caregivers hands-on experience to learn how to correctly prepare and administer ORS to their sick children.
 It has been a successful strategy in previous programs throughout the world [11,12].

 Lastly, to build provider capacity, the MOPHS expanded trainings on Integrated Management of Childhood Illnesses (IMCI) through platforms such as didactic trainings, continuous medical education (CME) programs, mentorship and supportive supervisions, and on-the-job trainings.
 After updating the diarrhea management policy to include zinc, the MOPHS conducted refresher trainings across the country.
 The program streamlined IMCI trainings to one week of clinical and didactic trainings, with a cascading peer-to-peer model where trained clinicians were responsible for training all other clinicians who treat pediatric patients at their facility.
 IMCI certification was dependent on an assessment of the facility’s compliance, not just the trained clinician’s compliance, with the IMCI protocol six weeks after the training.
 The model also included routine supportive supervision by county and sub-county leadership to confirm ongoing compliance and help address any gaps, particularly challenges related to staff turnover.
 The program also created an IMCI mobile app to make the guidelines readily available to anyone using a smartphone.